waterEand/thesis_lzu/README.md

 # Outliers Removal Based on Sparse-Graph Codes

-Hi guys!
+HOLA

 This is my Bachelor's thesis in mathmatics, written at Lanzhou University in 2024.
-This respository contains LaTeX source code and python code of my thesis.
+This respository contains LaTeX source code, python code and slides for oral defense of my work.

-You can see name of my work: (exactly the title)

-Advised by Dr. Peng Li, I proposed a new outliers removal method associated with an existing support recovery alg to recover sparse signals with outliers.
+Advised by *Prof. Li*, I proposed a **new outliers removal method** associated with an existing support recovery alg to recover sparse signals with outliers.